efbar/hashicorp-labs/README.md

 > WARNING: At the moment the clusters will be loaded in `dev` mode.
 If the services will fail, you will lose every data since the backends are loaded in memory.

+> Vagrant file is taken partially from here [hashicorp's nomad-guides](https://github.com/hashicorp/nomad-guides/tree/master/operations/provision-nomad/dev/vagrant-local)
+It's been revisited and modified (and it will be upgraded in the future).

 You can choose respective Hashicorp version with these environment variables:

 |  ENV | default version |